Grapefruit and Lurasidone: Can You Take Them Together?

 What should you do?

-If you accidentally consume grapefruit and notice new restlessness, an urge to move constantly, stiffness, drooling, tremor, fainting on standing, or excessive sleepiness, contact your prescriber.
-Do not stop lurasidone abruptly; the prescriber will adjust the dose or schedule.
+After an accidental exposure: Watch for new restlessness, an urge to move constantly, stiffness, drooling, tremor, fainting on standing, or unusual sleepiness.
+If any of these appear, contact your prescriber or pharmacist.
+Do not stop lurasidone abruptly; let the prescriber decide whether to adjust the dose or timing.

 Which specific products are affected?